maltsev-dev/maltsev-dev/README.md

   🟠 Embrace experimentation and R&D in the field of modern technologies.<br>
   🔵 Life-long learner, research-oriented engineer.<br>
   🔵 Advocate of the Sustainable Programming Philosophy and AI-enhanced development.<br>
-  🟣 Areas of interest: SDET, Game development, Smart contracts, TinyML, Agentic workflows.<br>
+  🟣 Areas of interest: Agentic AI, SDET, Game development, Smart-Contract, TinyML, Microcontrollers.<br>
 </h4>

 ---